Golden City FC: Organization

 Golden City's ownership group includes its co-founders, Geoff Oltmans and Marc Rohrer.
 Neither the club's full board of owners nor its funding sources have been publicly revealed, though Oltmans has stated it aims to have as many as twelve San Francisco Bay Area-based investors in the club's ownership group.

 Stadium

 The club plans to renovate Kezar Stadium (pictured) for its home games.

 Golden City plans to play its home games at the municipally owned Kezar Stadium in Golden Gate Park, adjacent to the Haight-Ashbury district.
 The stadium is the home of supporter-owned amateur club San Francisco City FC, and was the home of two now-defunct professional clubs: the California Victory and San Francisco Deltas.
-The club's permit agreement with the city requires GCFC to invest $10 million in capital improvements, including a new natural grass field with irrigation sprinklers, accessibility infrastructure compliant with the Americans with Disabilities Act, and upgraded concession stands, press box, public address system, seating, and LED scoreboard.
+The club's permit agreement with the city requires Golden City to invest $10 million in capital improvements, including a new natural grass field with irrigation sprinklers, accessibility infrastructure compliant with the Americans with Disabilities Act, and upgraded concession stands, press box, public address system, seating, and LED scoreboard.